- What can I do to make sure my financial information stays secure?

 - Your eStatement, eNotice, and eTax Document will be available through the eDocuments link.

 You can save a PDF version of your eDocument on your hard drive if you wish, or print it out.
-Copies of the eStatements and eNotices will be kept online by our Online Banking service for a rolling 18 months. eTax Documents will be available for at least the previous 2 tax years.
+Copies of the eStatements and eNotices will be kept online by our Online Banking service for a rolling 18 months. eTax Documents will be available for the previous 3 tax years.

 Yes.
 This feature is only available through Online Banking service for both personal and business customers.